How to Tie Down and Transport a Kayak on a Roof Rack

 - With your kayak on the ground and the cockpit facing the sky, stand on one side of your boat.

-- Squat down next to your kayak next to the cockpit.
+- Squat down next to the cockpit of your kayak.

 - Using both hands, grab the side of the cockpit that’s closest to you.